This rust-coloured little animal has a false sixth ‘digit’ on its front paws which helps it to hold bamboo stems and leaves.

 Diet: Red Pandas are omnivores.
 Their diet consists mostly of bamboo as well as grasses, acorns, roots, berries and lichen.
 They will also eat insects, eggs, young birds and rodents.

 In the wild: Red Pandas are mostly nocturnal and solitary, but they form pairs during the breeding season.
 At about twelve months of age, young Red Pandas leave their mother to begin life on their own.
-Snow Leopards are the natural predators of young and adult Red Pandas and some birds will take cubs in the nest.
+Yellow-throated Marten are natural predators of young and adult Red Pandas and some birds will take cubs in the nest.

 Threats: There are fewer than 2,500 adult Red Pandas left in the wild.
 They are threatened by habitat destruction and poaching for their fur.

-At Perth Zoo: Perth Zoo is part of an Australia-wide breeding program for the species.
+At Perth Zoo: Perth Zoo is part of an global breeding program for the species.
 Red Pandas can be seen in the Asian Rainforest, near the gibbon exhibit.